-Brazos Santiago Pass, the southern border of South Padre Island, is dredged biannually.
-The pass serves as the southern Gulf of Mexico access to the Gulf Intracoastal Waterway and the Port of Brownsville.
-Sediment dredged from the pass is placed on South Padre Island beaches (a practice known as beneficial use of dredged material, or BUDM), and the three sites monitored by Port Isabel High School students are within these nourishment areas.
+Brazos Santiago Pass, the southern border of South Padre Island, serves as the southern Gulf of Mexico access to the Gulf Intracoastal Waterway and the Port of Brownsville.
+Sediment is dredged from the pass biannually and used to nourish the beaches of South Padre Island.
+The use of sediment dredged from the pass for beach nourishment or other restoration project is called beneficial use of dredged material or BUDM.
+The three sites monitored by Port Isabel High School students are typically within or adjacent to these nourishment areas.

-The SPI02 (Fig. 12) monitoring site has been used by students and scientists to monitor the growth of dunes (sand volume) and shoreline movement.
+The SPI02 (Fig. 11) monitoring site has been used by students and scientists to monitor the growth of dunes (sand volume) and shoreline movement.
 When SPI02 was established in August 2000, there were no dunes between the retaining wall and waterline at this location.
-Since that time, student-collected data has been quantifying the effects of sand fence installations, vegetation planting, and numerous BUDM nourishment projects (Fig. 29).
-Port Isabel data have documented overall trends in shoreline advancement and sediment-volume increase throughout the study period (Caudle and others, 2014, 2019).
-The vegetation line had remained in a relatively stable position prior to 2012.
-Since that time, a push-up dune was created by beach-maintenance practices (beach scraping to remove seaweed).
-The sand and seaweed scraped from the beach were placed just seaward of the vegetation line, and vegetation has begun to grow on the piled material (Fig. 29).
+Since that time, student-collected data has been quantifying the effects of sand fence installations, vegetation planting, and numerous nourishment projects (Fig. 31).
+Port Isabel student collected data, have documented an overall trend of shoreline advancement and sediment-volume increase throughout the study period (Caudle and others, 2014, 2019).
+A new dune crossover was construct at this site in 2017.
+We were concerned the new crossover would interfere with the profile line.
+Fortunately, the line runs a few feet to the north of the crossover and the only documented impact to the site was a slight flattening of the profile in the dunes and loss of vegetation, which quickly recovered.

-Figure 29.
+Figure 31.
 Changes in sand volume and in shoreline and vegetation-line positions at SPI02 on South Padre Island due to beach nourishment projects and the installation of sand fences.